glotzerlab/signac/doc/projects.rst

 The Job Document
 ----------------

-In addition to the state point, additional metadata can be associated with your job in the form of simple key-value pairs using the job :py:attr:`~.Job.document`!
+In addition to the state point, additional metadata can be associated with your job in the form of simple key-value pairs using the job :py:attr:`~.Job.document`.
 This *job document* is automatically stored in the job's workspace directory in `JSON`_ format.

 .. _`JSON`: https://en.wikipedia.org/wiki/JSON